-It is critical that the State attract and retain a high quality, diverse workforce and talent pipeline that allows for organizational stability, career growth and succession planning.
-To ensure that all age groups are represented in the state workforce, recruitment of a new generation of workers into jobs at the entry to associate level has created a talent pipeline with 45% of new hires aged 30 or below in FY 2019-2020.
-The state employs individuals ranging in age from 18 to 86, with an average age of 46.
+It is critical that the State attract and retain high quality, multi-generational employees to create a diverse workforce and talent pipeline that allows for organizational stability, career growth and succession planning.
+Recruitment of a new generation of workers to create a talent pipeline remained strong for FY 2018-19, with 40% of new hires aged 30 or below.